mccright/rand-notes/Commercial_Surveillance_Notes.md

 #### Who might care?
 * Forensic technicians and blue teams.
 * Developers interested in writing applications in ways that *share*/*expose* less data associated with their users.
-* Those interested in reducing their exposure to data collectors and scavingers.
+* Those interested in reducing their exposure to data collectors and scavengers.
 * Those interested in reducing the effectiveness of AI-driven personalized maniplation.
 * Those interested in open source projects that involve scraping web sites.
 * Those interested in helping women (*and those who support them*) protect their reproductive rights.[Note1]()